SMART SENSORS FOR A SMALL PRICE

-Fraunhofer FHR conducts research into innovative sensors which are instrumental in achieving »zero-fault production«.
+Fraunhofer FHR conducts research on innovative sensors for quality control in real time.
 Apart from in-line capability and reliability, the price also plays an essential role in the development phase.

 Electronic sniffer devices and artificial eyes – modern quality control has access to countless amounts of information when measuring production tolerances as well as product and material properties: Big Data allows a wealth of parameters which can be used to optimize production.
 Within the framework of the digital revolution in the production plants, in short Industry 4.0, the networking of production facilities and operational management is leading to increased demands on sensor systems: they have to be faster, more precise and more versatile.

 Sensors for production and industry have been a focal point of the research at Fraunhofer FHR for many years already.
 Although the results attract a great deal of attention at a scientific level, industrial application is still the ultimate aim.
 The synergy of scientific excellence and highly professional engineering – 3D printing process, high-precision workshop, obsolescence management and cost efficiency – paves the way for the creation of customized solutions.
 The institute and its systems already pursue many avenues: from the food and recycling industry through to plastics and steel production and agriculture.

 The matters to be addressed are, in the most cases, very specific with the result that commercial solutions are of little assistance.
 Harsh environmental conditions – temperatures of several hundred degrees, steam or smoke, vibrations and belt speeds of over 20 m/s – quickly reveal the limitations of conventional systems.
 The high frequency systems from Fraunhofer FHR have already proven their stability under such conditions.
 The sensors work in 24/7 operation, measure in real time and achieve an accuracy of several 100 µm.
 And: they can be fully integrated into the existing production equipment.